Deriving Complete Constraints in Hidden Variable Models: Conclusion

 \section{Conclusion}

 \citet{bonet2001instrumentality} observed that the complete set of observable constraints in the instrumental variables model can be derived with tools from computational geometry.
 We have extended this observation to a much broader class of causal models with unobserved variables, showing that a similar set of tools can be used to derive the complete set of equality and inequality constraints for any graph of c-degree one.
 Several of our examples illustrate that this method includes nontrivial equality constraints, similar to the Verma constraints or nested Markov constraints.
-However, unlike those sets of constraints, our derived set of constraints may also include inequality constraints.
-To distinguish this class of constraints from the previous equality-only nested Markov ones, we suggest the name MERA constraints, particularly when the set of constraints contain both equalities and inequalities and are complete.
+However, unlike the constraints derived from the nested Markov model, our derived set of constraints may also include inequality constraints.

 The method is limited to DAGs with finite and discrete observed variables, though no assumptions are made about the state space of the unobserved variables.
 The method of deriving the constraints can be computationally demanding, as the number of facets of the polytope grows superexponentially in the number of variables.
 The precise complexity of the algorithm depends on the connectivity of the DAG, and the method can be computationally simple in graphs with many variables if they reside in different districts with simple connections between district.
 It may be possible to adapt multithreaded implementations of computational geometry algorithms to perform this task \citep{Normaliz}, or to extend the pruning approach of \citep{shridharan2023scalable} to this setting to reduce the size of the linear program in certain cases.
 However, once derived for a given DAG, they are symbolic expressions that can be applied to any dataset or distribution.